mkiser/WTFJHT/about.md

 * **Clear expectations**.
 The premise of WTFJHT is simple: answer what happened, what the facts are, and cite the source.
 * **Consistency**.
 Every day that I meet the expectations I set, I earn trust with the audience.
 For every day that I fail to meet the expectations I set for myself, I lose trust.
 It's that simple.
 * **Making something people want**.
 Yes.
-* **Create move value than I exract**.
+* **Create more value than I exract**.
 I'm not here to get rich.
 I'm here to provide valuable news you can use.
 That's why there are...
 * **No strings attached**.
 There's no business model trickery here.
 No ads.
 No content gates.
 No selling of data.
 I have a website and a newsletter, and I never stray from any of the above.
 Why the fuck would I want to sell out my audience anyway?

 This project is open sourced and hosted as a [public GitHub repository](https://github.com/mkiser/WTFJHT).
 Log new [issues, comments, feedback here](https://github.com/mkiser/WTFJHT/issues).